semisight/blog/_posts/2012-8-9-running-the-sicp-gauntlet.md

 Please read the README in the sicp repo before emailing/commenting/submitting a pull request!
 I want to know that my solution to problem *x* fails with input *y*, but I want to figure the solution out on my own!
 Remember:

-> Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… -Teddy Roosevelt
+> "Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty…" -Teddy Roosevelt